 ESFJs are routine-oriented individuals who do best when they have a plan so they know what to expect.
 The unknown can be stressful for them, and they like their creature comforts.
 They often have strong likes and dislikes when it comes to food, music, the way their house is set up, etc. This is because their Introverted Sensing is constantly seeking familiarity.
 As a result, ESFJs tend to stay in their comfort zone and don’t like surprises (unless they’re the ones planning them!).
 They place great emphasis on reliability and consistency.

 As we touched on, Introverted Sensing plays a role in why ESFJs have such good memories.
 They have highly organized inner worlds, which allows them to recall memories and information quickly.
-Typically, their memories involve sensory information, such as how something looked, felt or smelled.
+Typically, their memories involve sensory information, such as how something looked, felt, or smelled.
 They’re great at recalling facts and details, which is why they often do well in exams.

 When you combine Extraverted Feeling with Introverted Sensing, you get a highly organized individual who is a natural planner of social events, particularly those associated with tradition.
 ESFJs like to be the ones throwing parties or gathering people together.
 Introverted Sensing enables them to take care of the details, such as what food to serve, decorations, seating arrangement, etc.

 ESFJs are very much grounded in reality and always strive to be practical.
 This is thanks to their Introverted Sensing, which explains why they are drawn to structure and routine.
-They take comfort in knowing that certain things will stay the same, which is why they often have certain habits that they stick.
+They take comfort in knowing that certain things will stay the same, which is why they often have certain habits that they stick to.
 ESFJs don’t like it when their world is shaken up, and they become easily frustrated if things change too quickly or unexpectedly.

 This combination of Introverted Sensing and Extraverted Feeling can also result in perfectionism when it comes to social settings.
 ESFJs may feel that they need to be perfect hosts and take care of everyone’s needs.
-They might worry about how tidy the house looks, if the food tastes good, or if their guests are enjoying themselves.
+They might worry about how tidy the house looks, whether the food tastes good, or if their guests are enjoying themselves.
 While these high standards can be beneficial to an extent, they can also lead to burnout if they aren’t kept in check.

 3. Tertiary cognitive function: Extraverted Intuition (Ne)